eezstreet/SWATEliteForce/README.md

 - Stechkov Warehouse (Desert Eagle)
 - Old Granite Hotel (AK-47)
 - Mt.
 Threshold Research Center (M249 SAW)

+#### RUNNING A MULTIPLAYER GAME ####

+In order to run a multiplayer game, you need to delete your GuiBase.ini in SEF/System folder.
+Despite storing your graphics settings, this file is apparently crosschecked on the server.
+This goes for both servers and clients!

+Note that multiplayer has yet to receive a lot of testing, so there will likely be bugs!

 #### FILES MODIFIED ####
 Content/Classes/SwatEffects.u